majacQ/rails/guides/source/getting_started.md

 TIP: If you are using Windows, you have to pass the scripts under the `bin` folder directly to the Ruby interpreter e.g. `ruby bin\rails server`.

-TIP: Compiling CoffeeScript and JavaScript asset compression requires you have a JavaScript runtime available on your system, in the absence of a runtime you will see an `execjs` error during asset compilation.
+TIP: JavaScript asset compression requires you have a JavaScript runtime available on your system, in the absence of a runtime you will see an `execjs` error during asset compression.
 Usually macOS and Windows come with a JavaScript runtime installed.
-Rails adds the `mini_racer` gem to the generated `Gemfile` in a commented line for new apps and you can uncomment if you need it.
 `therubyrhino` is the recommended runtime for JRuby users and is added by default to the `Gemfile` in apps generated under JRuby.
 You can investigate all the supported runtimes at [ExecJS](https://github.com/rails/execjs#readme).